LesterKim/list-sort/README.md

 # list-sort
-Sort using quicksort or mergesort
+Sort using quicksort or mergesort (possibly others).